 “Hear another parable: There was a certain landowner who planted a vineyard and set a hedge around it, dug a winepress in it and built a tower.
 And he leased it to vinedressers and went into a far country.
 Now when vintage-time drew near, he sent his servants to the vinedressers, that they might receive its fruit.
 And the vinedressers took his servants, beat one, killed one, and stoned another.
 Again he sent other servants, more than the first, and they did likewise to them.
 Then last of all he sent his son to them, saying, ‘They will respect my son.’
 But when the vinedressers saw the son, they said among themselves, ‘This is the heir.
 Come, let us kill him and seize his inheritance.’
 So they took him and cast him out of the vineyard and killed him.”

 The parable tells us the general events of the Jewish dispensation, and why it came to an end.
 Israel is the vineyard planted by God (Isa.
 5:1-7).
 Yet the nation failed in all their responsibilities under the law.
 Also when God sent His servants (prophets) to them, they mistreated and killed them.
 Last of all God sends His Son.
 The coming of Messiah to the Jews was the final testing of Israel in their dispensation.
 His rejection means that God is now free to reject them, by setting them aside and removing from them any thought of a Messianic kingdom (Matt.
 21:40-46).
 God is free to do a different work.
 Israel was God’s original planting.
-With the Jewish dispensation ended, God would have a new planting in a new dispensation.
+With the Jewish dispensation ended, God would have a new planting in the new Christian dispensation.
 “Behold, a sower went out to sow.”
 (Matt.
 13:3, 24)

 With the rejection of Messiah, God sets Israel aside as a nation – they would no longer be considered God’s people, and He would not be their God (Hosea 1:9).
 God would make their house desolate (Matt.
 23:37-39).
 It would remain that way for a long time.
 With these events the Jewish dispensation comes to an end.
 These things are particularly shown in Matthew, especially the transition to the new dispensation that takes its place.
 So we have near the beginning of Matthew the Baptist heralding the kingdom of heaven is at hand (Matt.
 3:2); Jesus preaches the same thing (Matt.
 4:17); later on the disciples were sent out for the same purpose (Matt.
 10:7).
 This is peculiar to Matthew as well and shows the dispensational character of his gospel – the kingdom of heaven is always “at hand,” and not yet present.